seldasen/Chocolate-Sales-Analysis/README.md

 _ Recording and screenshots taken from dashboards and jupyter notebook

 Thanks to the team for their collaborative efforts in data cleaning, analysis, and visualization design.
-Special thanks to AI for providing Team 3 which significantly contributed to ideation, structuring, and enhancing the quality of this README.
+Special thanks to AI for providing Team 3 with ideas which significantly contributed to ideation, structuring, and enhancing the quality of this README.